Rahmanullah Gurbaz

 Rahmanullah Gurbaz (رحمان الله ګربز; born 28 November 2001) is an Afghan cricketer.
 He made his international debut for Afghanistan in September 2019.
-His father and mother are of Gurbaz tribe from Afghanistan.
-In January 2021, he became the first batsman for Afghanistan to score a century on debut in a One Day International (ODI) match.
+His parents hail from the Gurbaz tribe of Afghanistan.
+In January 2021, he became the first batsman for Afghanistan to score a century on debut in a One Day International (ODI), against Ireland.

+Early life

+Gurbaz was born on November 28, 2001, in Kabul, Afghanistan.
+Amid the challenges of growing up in a rural and tumultuous area, Gurbaz found solace in cricket, playing with improvised equipment.
+His father, a school principal, encouraged him to pursue a career in medicine.
+However, Gurbaz was irresistibly drawn to cricket, a path informally supported by his friends who recognized his natural talent.
+His friend Mohammad Qadir provided transportation and even invested in cricket equipment for Gurbaz, while another friend, Hedayatullah, shared his own cricket bat.

+Gurbaz's cricketing pursuits were not initially well-received within his family.
+After discovering his commitment to the sport, his brother Afsar reacted strongly by burning his cricket bat.
+Despite this setback, support from his friends allowed him to continue playing.
+His skills eventually caught the attention of Mohammad Khan Zadran, a former cricketer and coach, during a match where Gurbaz scored a half-century.
+Impressed by his potential, Zadran invited Gurbaz to join an academy and offered to guide his advancement in cricket.

 Domestic and T20 career

 Gurbaz made his List A debut for Afghanistan A against Zimbabwe A during their tour to Zimbabwe on 27 January 2017.
 He made his Twenty20 debut for Mis Ainak Knights in the 2017 Shpageeza Cricket League on 12 September 2017.
 He made his first-class debut for Mis Ainak Region in the 2018 Ahmad Shah Abdali 4-day Tournament on 1 March 2018.

 In September 2018, Gurbaz was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.
 In November 2019, he was selected to play for the Khulna Tigers in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the Barbados Tridents squad for the 2020 Caribbean Premier League.

 In April 2021, Gurbaz was signed by Multan Sultans to play in the rescheduled matches in the 2021 Pakistan Super League.
 In November 2021, he was selected to play for the Jaffna Kings following the players' draft for the 2021 Lanka Premier League.
 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.

 In March 2022, Gurbaz was named as Jason Roy's replacement in the Gujarat Titans squad for the 2022 Indian Premier League.
 In July 2022, he was signed by the Jaffna Kings for the third edition of the Lanka Premier League.
-He was traded to Kolkata Knight Riders ahead of the IPL 2023 and will represent the two time IPL Champions.
+He was traded to Kolkata Knight Riders ahead of the IPL 2023 and represented the now three time, then two time IPL Champions.
+He made his debut against Punjab Kings.
+He played a crucial role and helped Kolkata Knight Riders win their third IPL championship.